-Keurhout validates both certificates and Certification Systems (CS).
+Keurhout validates Certification Systems (CS).
 A CS is a complete system, which consists of a management organization with a constitution, a decision-making structure, rules and procedures for developing standards, certification procedures (accreditation, certification and logo use) and monitoring procedures to guarantee full implementation of the system requirements.
-A positive assessment of the quality and reliability of a CS implies that all certificates issued by the system are acceptable.
+A positive assessment of the quality and reliability of a CS implies that all certificates issue d by the system are acceptable.